MicrosoftDocs/sql-docs/docs/reporting-services/create-a-data-alert-in-data-alert-designer.md

 ---
-title: "Create a Data Alert in Data Alert Designer"
+title: "Create a data alert in Data Alert Designer"
 description: Learn how to create data alert definitions in Data Alert Designer.
 Also, learn about editing the alerts and saving the edits when you're finished.
 author: maggiesMSFT
 ms.author: maggies